nwchemgit/nwchem-dockerfiles/nwchem-dev.mpipr.nersc/README.md

-Builds a NWChem image from the mster branch to use with NERSC shifter  binary using all modules and ARMCI_NETWORK=MPI-PR
+Builds a NWChem image from the master branch to use with NERSC shifter  binary using all modules and ARMCI_NETWORK=MPI-PR

 ### Build Instructions